youngwhite/AIP/README.md

 All results and visualizations are saved to the `results/` directory.

 ---
-## Example: Pregressive Pruning AST with Dataset ESC-50 using ADP + AIP
+## Example: Pregressive Pruning AST with Dataset ESC-50 using ADP + AFP
 ![Pruning Curve](AIP-esc50-ast-fold_1-seed_6.svg)